dominique-unruh/qrhl-tool/README.md

 See the [ProofGeneral manual](https://proofgeneral.github.io/doc/userman/) for more information.

-Note: The first step of the proof script (`isabelle.`) will take **very long** upon first activation, because it will download and build Isabelle.
+Note: The first step of the proof script (`isabelle.`) will take **very long** upon first activation, because it will build all required Isabelle theories.
-You need to be online the first time you execute this step.

 ## Editing the Isabelle theory files